wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 2.1.32 =
+* Fix - A session fix was attempted, but it caused more harm than good for some users.
+This has been adjusted back.
+Sorry for any inconvenience it may have caused.
 = 2.1.31 =
 * Feature - PayPal Standard now allows you to force the user to enter their shipping info at PayPal, great for verifying the user's address/account.
 * Feature - Stripe Subscriptions now allow you to collect shipping addresses.